domRiddle/ASF/V3-Migration.md

 - Install **[.NET Core prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md)** for your machine.
 For Windows this is just Visual C++ Redistributable, for other OSes this is a set of standard libraries.
 Very likely you might have majority or even all requirements already installed.
 - Download OS-specific ASF package for your machine, such as `win-x64` for 64-bit Windows.
-- Unpack downloaded archive into new location.
+- Unpack downloaded archive into new location (and `chmod +x ArchiSteamFarm` if you're on Linux/OS X).
 - Copy entire `config` directory from old ASF V2 location into new ASF V3 location, overwriting existing files.
 - Run `ArchiSteamFarm`, confirm that everything works, and delete your old ASF V2 from its location.